 Using the platform of the Enough For All Strategy, numerous collaborative efforts have taken hold to address specific areas related to basic needs.
 Indeed, we believe it is only through multi-sectoral collaboration that we can make a lasting impact in these areas.

-- Strategic alignment with the Plan to End Homelessness
+- Supporting the Updated Plan to End Homelessness

 - Continuing to advocate for an equitable administration of the Low-Income Transit Pass